Parks & Public Amenities

 A full round of Disc Golf in Pine Park takes about 30 minutes and is free of charge.
 Discs are available for rental from the Recreation Centre, 311-9th Street Keremeos. $2 for 48 hour rental of 3 discs (driver, intermediate, putter).
 ID is required for rentals.
 Call 250-499-2400 for more information.

-Disc Golf rules can be found here and view the scorecard here.
+Disc Golf rules and scorecard can be found here.

 Pine Park Disc Golf Course map - 2125' total length